What Does a Serious Website Cost in Australia?

 What happens after launch?

-Hosting, maintenance, updates, support.
-Find out what is included, what costs extra, and who is responsible for keeping the site running.
+Hosting and maintenance, updates and support.
+Find out what is included and what costs extra, then who is actually responsible for keeping the site running.

 Do I own the code?